-In the third half: the away team wins the first round and the game is over as they've achieved 4 round wins.
+In the third half: the away team wins the first round and the game is over as they have reached 4 round wins.
 (2-4)

-Important Note: One the match is finished make sure to re-exec the koth config.
-This will stop the match and make the logs are correct and do not have an extra round.
+Important Note: One the match is finished, make sure to re-exec the koth config.
+This will stop the match and make sure the logs are correct and do not have an extra round.

 Bo3 Map Series Variations

-Payloads will be played in full, except if it’s the 3rd map.
-If a payload is the third map, then teams will only play one half of it.
+During the playoffs in best of three matchups, any KOTH map will be played as a bo5 (first to 3 rounds wins.)
+Payload maps will be played in full unless it’s the 3rd map.
+If a payload map is the third map, then teams will only play one half.

-For the regular season match points will be earned based on how well you did in the match.
-Meaning that even if you can’t win a game, getting an extra rounds will still help your team out.
+For the regular season, match points will be earned based on how well a team does in the match.
+Even if a team doesn’t win a game, they can still score match points by winning rounds.

-Each match can earn your team up to 3 points.
+Each match can earn a team up to 3 points.

-If the home team won 4-0 on a koth map.
-The match points would be assigned Home: 3, Away:0
+If the home team wins 4-0 on a koth map, the match points are assigned Home: 3, Away:0

-If the final score was 1-2 on payload map.
-The match points would be assigned: Home: 1, Away 2
+If the final score is 1-2 on payload map.
+The match points are assigned: Home: 1, Away 2

-For playoff, there is no match points.
+For playoff matches there are no match points.
 The team that wins the match moves on to the next round.

 During the regular season teams are not ranked based off of their wins/losses, but off of their match points.